GSA-TTS/identity-handbook/_articles/infrastructure-email.md

 **WARNING - If receiving email servers are added or removed for login.gov, changes must be reflected in the MTA-STS policy to prevent inbound email to `@login.gov` addresses from bouncing.**

-Due to the complexity in properly serving MTA-STS, login.gov developed a Terraform based method
+Due to the complexity in properly serving MTA-STS, Login.gov developed a Terraform based method
 that:
 * Defines the list of MXes in code
 * Builds the policy file and pushes it to S3